#04 Basic Knowledge of Encoder

 ◆Higher resolution and higher accuracy

-Since the optical encoder has a mechanism that detects whether light passes through the slit or not, it has the advantage that it is easy to improve accuracy and resolution by devising the shape of the slit.
+The optical encoder has the advantage that it is easy to improve accuracy and resolution by devising the shape of the slit becasue it has a mechanism that detects whether light passes through the slit or not.
 Therefore, it is used for servo control and hollow through shaft type motor control that require high precision.
 In addition, since it is not affected by the surrounding magnetic field, it can be used in applications where a strong magnetic field is generated.
-Therefore, it is used in devices that use large - diameter motors.
+Therefore, it is used in devices that use large-diameter motors.

 In this part, we introduced the principle and advantages of optical encoder.
 I hope you understand the principle and advantages, and the applications in which optical encoders are used.